janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 ~~~

 Additionally, the error-info tag MUST contain an sx:structure
-etag-value-mismatch-error-info, with mismatch-path set to the
+etag-value-mismatch-error-info as defined in the module
-instance identifier value identifying one of the versioned elements
+ietf-netconf-txid, with mismatch-path set to the instance identifier
-that had an etag value mismatch, and mismatch-etag-value set to
+value identifying one of the versioned elements that had an etag value
-the server's current value of the etag attribute for that versioned
+mismatch, and mismatch-etag-value set to the server's current value of
-element.
+the etag attribute for that versioned element.

 For example, if a client wishes to delete the interface
 "GigabitEthernet-0/1" if and only if its configuration has not been